 The operating system is the most important part of any computer system.
 Without an operating system, the user and system cannot interact.
 The operating system acts as an interface between these two.
 It enables the smooth functioning of the system.
 There are different kinds of operating systems like Windows OS, Linux, Unix, etc. which have their own features that differentiate it from each other.
 Operating systems have different processes to install and work with.

-Now, if you are looking for a job which is related to OS then you need to prepare for the OS Interview Questions.
+Now, if you are looking for a job that is related to OS then you need to prepare for the 2020 OS Interview Questions.
 It is true that every interview is different as per the different job profiles but still to clear the interview you need to have a good and clear knowledge of OS.
 Here, we have prepared the important OS Interview Questions And Answers which will help you get success in your interview.

 Below are the 10 important OS Interview Questions And Answers that are frequently asked in an interview. these questions are divided into two parts are as follows: